-A reporting entity that sends an international funds transfer instruction transmitted out of Australia or receives an international funds transfer instruction transmitted into Australia must report the instruction to AUSTRAC (IFTI) within 10 business days of the day the instruction was sent or received.
+A reporting entity that sends an international funds transfer instruction (IFTI) transmitted out of Australia or receives an IFTI transmitted into Australia must report the instruction to AUSTRAC within 10 business days of the day the instruction was sent or received.
 Different information must be included in an IFTI report depending on whether the IFTI is categorised as an international electronic funds transfer instruction or as instructions given under a designated remittance arrangement.